Partition of the Ottoman Empire: Anatolia

-The Russians, British, Italians, French, Greeks, Assyrians and Armenia all made claims to Anatolia, based on a collection of wartime promises, military actions, secret agreements, and treaties.
+The Russians, British, Italians, French, Greeks, Assyrians, and Armenians all made claims to Anatolia, based on a collection of wartime promises, military actions, secret agreements, and treaties.
 According to the Treaty of Sèvres, all but the Assyrians would have had their wishes honoured.
 Armenia was to be given a significant portion of the east, known as Wilsonian Armenia, extending as far down as the Lake Van area and as far west as Mush.

 Greece was to be given Smyrna and the area around it, and likely would have gained Constantinople and all of Thrace, which was administered as internationally controlled and demilitarized territory.
 Italy was to be given control over the south-central and western coast of Anatolia around Antalya.
 France was to be given the area of Cilicia.
 Britain was to be given all the area south of Armenia.
 The Treaty of Lausanne, by contrast, forfeited all arrangements and territorial annexations.